 2. Season the fat with salt and pepper and rub in a little flour or mustard powder, if you like.

-3. Lay the beef on top of the two halved onions in a roasting tin and roast for 20 mins before turning down to 180C/160C fan/gas 4 and cooking for 1 hours 40 mins.
+3. Lay the beef on top of the two onion halves in a roasting tin and roast for 20 mins before turning down to 180C/160C fan/gas 4 and cooking for 1 hr 40 mins.
 Remove and rest for at least an hour.

 Herb & pepper crusted rib of beef